spreading the word about wildlife trade issues

 We're putting wildlife trade issues back on the agenda where they matter most.
-From running public awareness events at airports to organising outreach programs at schools.
+From running public awareness events at airports to organising outreach programmes.
 All with a view to informing key (potential) players within wildlife trade chains about the importance of legality and sustainability.

-workshops, events, and training sessions help spread the word about the complicated issues behind wildlife trade – keeping stakeholders informed of the latest trends and responses is an integral part of the journey towards sustainabilityGayle Burgess, Behavioural Change Co-ordinator
+workshops, events, and training sessions help spread the word about the complicated issues behind wildlife trade – keeping stakeholders informed of the latest trends and responses is an integral part of the journey towards sustainabilityGayle Burgess, Behaviour Change Programme Leader

 A key aspect to many of our projects involves sharing our wildlife trade expertise with partners, civil society, or government agencies.

 Whether this be leading timber identification training for customs officers in Cameroon or running behavioural change events with Vietnamese civil society organisations, education, training, and outreach events ensure relevant stakeholders are equipped with the latest insights on how best to respond to illegal or unsustainable wildlife trade.